 Wintertime can be a wonderful time of the year.
-The changing of the seasons can bring beautiful snowfalls and frost that young children love to play in.
-The change in temperature can also make it difficult for young children to sleep, however, and all the coughs and colds that come with winter can keep kids up through the night.
+The changing seasons can bring beautiful snowfalls and frost that young children love to play in.
+The temperature change can also make it difficult for young children to sleep, and all the coughs and colds that come with winter can keep kids up through the night.
 So, how can you Help Your Children Sleep Better this Winter?

 How to Help Your Children Sleep Better this Winter